briken21/brikenmacros/README.md

 source /path/to/installation_dir/bin/setuponline.sh

-In mi case: source /home/maxpallas/data/briken2021/brikenmacros/OnlineLibraries_Test/bin/setuponline.sh
+In my case: source /home/maxpallas/data/briken2021/brikenmacros/OnlineLibraries_Test/bin/setuponline.sh
 5) Now everything should work properly.
 Using myanalysis.cc some warnings appear but the code seems to run properly.